 A freelancer is an independent contractor that is hired for short-term tasks, recurring projects or full-time contract work.
 Businesses and individuals are turning more and more to freelancers as a way to expand their staff, introduce experts into their team and build a pool of talent that can meet the demands of their customers when needed.

 An Intuit study found that 43% of American workers will have independent contractor jobs by 2020.
 It has always been widely accepted that people will switch jobs over their careers.
-The gig economy and freelancing is perceived as a natural extension of this pattern.
+The freelance gig economy is perceived as a natural extension of this pattern.
 Advances in technology have enabled independent contractor jobs because it facilitates a mobile workforce, who can work from anywhere.
 Gig workers, who are sometimes referred to as freelancers, contingent workers or independent contractors opt to do this type of work to supplement their income or for a better work-life balance.

 This shift in the way work is carried out has resulted in a change in how companies hire the labor they require.
 Full-time jobs are likely to remain a fixture of most companies for the foreseeable future.
-Businesses, however, need to embrace providing gig economy jobs as a way to remain competitive.
+Businesses, however, need to embrace providing freelance gig economy jobs as a way to remain competitive.
 A report by McKinsey found that 162 million people in the U.S and Europe (20 – 30% of working age people) have some type of independent contractor job.

 While freelancing has largely been a win-win for both businesses and contractors, this may not be for everyone.
 Like everything, there are pros and cons and personal preferences.